elchs/LetoDBf/Readme.txt

  Copy from a logged into HbNetIO server a file to LetoDBf located in RAM:
     Leto_FCopyToSrv( "net:hbnetio.txt", "mem:RAMfile.txt" )

+      Leto_ProcessRun( <cCmd>, NIL, [ <@cStdOut> ], [ <@cStdErr> ] )
+                                                               ==> nError
+ * BE CAREFUL ABOUT THE <cCmd> COMMAND *, as a not ended process will block the connection infinite and a server restart will be needed.
+ Very similar in usage to Harbour function: hb_ProcessRun(), where the usage of stdin is not implemented, and the command <cCmd> is executed with working directory set to "DataPath" option, what means files at server can be referrred by using a relative path.
+ <cCmd> commonly contain a not mandatory prefix depending on OS at server:
+ # for Windows: cmd /C "command to execute"
+ # for Linux:   /bin/bash -c "command to execute"
+ and encapsulate above command string in single quotes <'>.
+ Returned <nError> is the ErrorLevel an executed command returns to the OS, where '0' commonly means no error occured.
+ Two optional variables <@cStdOut> and <@cStdErr> given by reference [ @ ] will contain the string output of the executed command to stdout and stderr device.

       Leto_FOpen( cFile [, nMode ] )                           ==> nHandle
       Leto_FCreate( cFile [, nMode ] )                         ==> nHandle